Bay mud: Geotechnical factors

 Construction on bay mud sites is difficult because of the soil's low strength and high compressibility.
 Very lightweight buildings can be constructed on bay mud sites if there is a thick enough layer of non-bay-mud soil above the bay mud, but buildings which impose significant loads must be supported on deep foundations bearing on stiffer layers below the bay mud, or obtaining support from friction in the bay mud.
 Even with deep foundations, difficulties arise because the surrounding ground will likely settle over time, potentially damaging utility connections to the building and causing the entryway to sink below street level.

 A number of notable buildings have been constructed over bay muds, typically employing special mitigation designs to withstand seismic risks and settlement issues.
-Complicating design issues, fill (beginning about 1850 AD) is sometimes found deposited on the surface level.
-For example, the Dakin Building in Brisbane, California was designed in 1985 to sit on piles 150 feet deep, anchoring to the Franciscan formation, below the bay muds and through an upper fill layer.
+Complicating design issues, fill (beginning about 1850 CE) is sometimes found deposited on the surface level.
+For example, the Dakin Building in Brisbane, California, was designed in 1985 to sit on piles 150 feet deep, anchoring to the Franciscan formation, below the bay muds and through an upper fill layer.
 Furthermore, the structure's entrance ramp has been set on a giant hinge to allow the surrounding land to settle, while the building absolute height remains constant.
-The Crowne Plaza high-rise hotel in Burlingame, California was also designed to sit over bay muds, as was the Westin Hotel in Millbrae, California and Trinity Church in Boston's Copley Square.
+The Crowne Plaza high-rise hotel in Burlingame, California was also designed to sit over bay muds, as was the Westin Hotel in Millbrae, California, and Trinity Church in Boston's Copley Square.
 Indeed, Boston's entire Back Bay district is named for the tidal bay that it now covers.
 Logan International Airport and the San Francisco International Airport are also constructed over bay mud.